 Law student positions are available year-round at the United States Attorney's Office, Denver, Colorado, for both the Civil and Criminal Divisions.
 We accept work-study, internships, externships, fellowships, and volunteers.
 Presently, there are no paid positions (except for work-study).
 The primary duty of the law student is research and writing.
 Assignments include, but are not limited to, responsive motions, dispositive pleadings, memoranda of law, and appellate briefs.
 The position allows the student to become familiar with the Federal Rules of Criminal Procedure, Federal Rules of Civil Procedure, Federal Rules of Evidence, the local rules of practice for the United States District Court, and the local and Federal Rules of Appellate Procedure.
 In addition to research and writing, students may attend depositions, meetings with agents, and accompany the attorneys to observe court proceedings.

-The District of Colorado is currently seeking outstanding candidates to serve as legal interns for Fall 2017.
+The District of Colorado is currently seeking outstanding candidates to serve as legal interns for spring 2018.
 The start and end dates are negotiable, and we ask that our interns commit to at least six weeks of service.

 Application packages should include a short cover letter, resume, legal writing sample, and a copy of your unofficial law school transcript or proof of enrollment.
 Hiring decisions are made largely on the quality of the submitted writing sample.
 The United States Attorney’s Office is an equal opportunity employer.